Cell-Free Integrated Sensing and Communication: Principles, Advances, and Future Directions: Cell-Free Integrated Sensing and Communication

 \subsubsection{Joint Communication-Sensing Optimization}

 In CF-ISAC systems, the network may optimize resources (e.g., power, bandwidth) among scattered APs to balance communication and sensing demands.
-The distributed design provides greater flexibility in distributing resources depending on dynamic demands.
+The distributed design provides greater flexibility to allocate resources in response to dynamic demands.
 For example, sensing in a specific region while maintaining communication quality elsewhere.
 Nonetheless, co-located ISAC systems have fewer DoF for joint resource allocation, making it more difficult to accomplish effective communication-sensing trade-offs, particularly in dynamic environments.